Dramatic cliffs define Skellig Michael. Experience Skellig Michael Landing Tour, departing from Portmagee. Grey skies and textured water visible.

 Seeing the islands from the water

 Little Skellig is a protected nature reserve and landing is not permitted, so you view it from the sea.
-Skellig Michael can be seen clearly from the boat on both landing tours and eco tours, and you can also pick out many of the same tilted sandstone layers and sharp ridge lines from the water.
+Skellig Michael can be seen clearly from the boat on both landing tours and eco tours.
+If you are comparing options, the Eco Tour typically gives you more time close to the cliffs and rock faces.

-Previous Article
+Previous Article Next Article